Rituraj070/newHeader/README.md

 # Ausmun_Project

 ## Introduction
 Welcome to the Ausmun_Project repository.
-This project aims to [brief description of the project].
+This project aims to strengthen India-Australia bilateral relations by engaging youth in dialogue and collaboration on various global issues.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: